oisin/verbosnarf/README.md

 ### TODO

- * Use the Amazon request id to make sure we don't double up in the database at any point
  * Make the date range work
  * Create first stab at front end page with simple results!
  * Apply IP lookup to store country/city data based on IP